microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 we reduced the extension's update complexity (i.e. the time required to process user-input when a document already has been opened) from $\mathcal{O}(N + E)$ to $\mathcal{O}(\mathrm{log}^3 N + E)$ with $N$ being the document size and $E$ the edit size, assuming the nesting level of bracket pairs is bounded by $\mathcal{O}(\mathrm{log} N)$.
 By reusing the existing tokens from the renderer and its incremental token update mechanism, we gain another massive (but constant) speedup.

+### VS Code for the Web

 Another benefit of the new implementation is that bracket pair colorization is now also supported in VS Code for the Web, which you can see in action on [GitHub](https://docs.github.com/en/codespaces/developing-in-codespaces/web-based-editor).
-The way version 2 of the bracket pair colorizer has reused the VS Code Token engine cannot be supported in VS Code for the Web and it was not possible to migrate the extension to what we now call a ['web extension'](https://code.visualstudio.com/api/extension-guides/web-extensions).
+Due to the way Bracket Pair Colorizer 2 reuses the VS Code token engine, it was not possible to migrate the extension to what we now call a *[web extension](https://code.visualstudio.com/api/extension-guides/web-extensions)*.
-The new implementation does not only work in VS Code for the Web, but also directly in the [monaco editor](https://microsoft.github.io/monaco-editor/)!
+Not only does our new implementation work in VS Code for the Web, but also directly in the [monaco editor](https://microsoft.github.io/monaco-editor/)!

 ## The Challenge Of Bracket Pair Colorization